 The field of data visualization is vast and often requires different sets of tools for various tasks.
 Knowledge of more than one programming language will help you overcome specific difficulties in working with the concept data.

-When you choose the best programming language for data analysis and visualization to apply in your project, mind that each has its characteristics, performance, and advantages, they may often provide faster and better results than the others.
+When you choose the best data visualization program for data analysis and visualization to apply in your project, mind that each has its characteristics, performance, and advantages, they may often provide faster and better results than the others.